Who Owns the Patient Data?

 Under GDPR, organisations must safeguard and protect personal data that they handle.
 No organisation technically owns personal data anymore.
 Organisations simply process personal data and must comply with GDPR by upholding the rights and freedoms of the data subjects.

 When the pharmacy takes responsibility over the patient’s prescriptions and healthcare needs, the pharmacy is the data controller and it must protect and safeguard the patient’s data both offline and the data they receive through the Healthera platform.
 In conversational terms, the pharmacy “owns” the patient data because patients have shared their data with the pharmacy, and have given their consent for the pharmacy to operate with the data.

 When Healthera processes patient data, we also have data controller responsibilities because we store patient data and ensure that it is electronically protected on our database and platform, employing data protection controls such as encryption, authentication, and others as and when required.

-Ultimately, being a data controller is our legal obligation due to the level of service we provide.
-It is a byproduct of our technical responsibility, not a choice we can opt in or opt out of.
-It means we have an even greater responsibility to protect your patients’ data.
-This does not change or take anything away from the relationship between pharmacies and patients.
+Ultimately, being a data controller is an organisation's legal obligation due to the level of service it provides.
+It is a byproduct of responsibility, not a choice an organisation can make.

 Under GDPR, organizations must operate as either a data processor or a data controller.
 As part of our implementation for GDPR, we have looked carefully at how we process data relating to patients and pharmacies through Healthera.
 From that analysis and taking into account UK and EU-wide regulator guidance, industry practice and legal advice, we've determined that we act as a data controller in respect of patients.